Content

 The explanation for why there is an ongoing shortage of ADHD medication isn’t as simple as you might think.
 Many different factors have come together to create what experts are calling a “perfect storm” of circumstances leading to the shortage.

 The two main factors that have combined include an increasing demand for these medications and federal limits to supply.
+The pandemic-related changes to how ADHD medication can be prescribed has had an effect too.

-Increasing Demand
+Cause #1 – Increasing Demand

 First, more and more people are requesting ADHD medication as diagnosis and treatment rates improve.
-This disorder is historically underdiagnosed, especially in girls and women, which has led many people to deal with an undiagnosed condition until adulthood.
+This condition is historically underdiagnosed, especially in girls and women, which has led many people to deal with an undiagnosed condition until adulthood.
 In recent years, as advocates have battled misinformation and stigma around ADHD, more people have gotten the diagnosis they need.

 On top of this legitimate reason to need ADHD medication, there is also a growing demand by recreational users of these drugs.
 When more people use stimulant medications recreationally, there is less supply available for people diagnosed with the disorder and requiring medicine to manage their symptoms.
+The recreational use of prescription ADHD medications is potentially dangerous, they should only be used as prescribed by a healthcare provider.

-Decreasing Supply
+Cause #2 – Decreasing Supply

 The most effective ADHD medications are stimulants, including Ritalin, Adderall, and Concerta.
-These medications are classified as Schedule II controlled substances [8*] because they contain ingredients like amphetamine mixed salts.
+These medications are classified as Schedule II controlled substances[8] because they contain ingredients like amphetamine mixed salts.
 Schedule II medications are defined as drugs with a high potential for abuse.
 Illicit stimulants like cocaine and methamphetamine are also classified as Schedule II.

 Legal manufacturers of controlled substances (like some ADHD medications) need to follow stringent quotas, or limits, set by the Drug Enforcement Administration (DEA).
-These limits can prevent manufacturers from being able to make enough of these medications to meet the growing demand—which causes a stimulant shortage.
+These limits can prevent manufacturers from being able to make enough of these medications to meet the growing demand, which causes a stimulant shortage.

-“The past Adderall shortage caused a lot of challenges for patients with ADHD.
+"The Adderall shortage has caused a lot of challenges for patients with ADHD.
 If you have a concern about a potential shortage, talk to your doctor as soon as you can to get a plan in place.
-We are here to help and want you to have the best treatment plan possible.”
+We are here to help and want you to have the best treatment plan possible."

 Dr. Michael Chichak, MD